 How to shop from local businesses online

 At Vendazzo, we have been working very hard to do our part to support independent shops and brands.
+Read our post about how to shop from thousands of Shopify stores, and support small and local businesses along the way.

 We have built a search engine that helps you find items that you want to buy online, and we connect you directly to the shops and brands selling those items.
 This helps you to keep your purchasing dollars closer to home, and discover new shops and brands that you would like to support directly.